macababbadcherry/Analysis-of-Real-Estate-Property-Management-Using-SQL-and-Power-BI/README.md

 ## 4. Processing
 **_Importing Data into SQL_** <br>
 The dataset has 1 CSV file with 10 columns containing more than 1.4 million entries.
+Hence, I begain processing the data by importing it to Microsoft SQL Server

+SQL (Structured Query Language) is used to clean, filter, and transform the raw data into a format suitable for analysis.
+This may involve tasks such as joining tables, aggregating data, handling missing values, and creating new calculated fields.

-Hence, I begain processing the data by importing it to Microsoft SQL Server  I've encountered an error: There is insufficient memory available in the buffer pool." and trouble shoot it with https://learn.microsoft.com/en-us/azure/azure-sql/database/troubleshoot-memory-errors-issues?view=azuresql.
+ I've encountered an error: There is insufficient memory available in the buffer pool." and trouble shoot it with https://learn.microsoft.com/en-us/azure/azure- sql/database/troubleshoot-memory-errors-issues?view=azuresql.

 ## 5. Visualization